h3xstream/waf-workshop/docs/05-request-smuggling.md

 ### Chunked encoding

-Positive
+!!! info "From the doc"

-: “Chunked encoding is useful when larger amounts of data are sent to the client and the total size of the response may not be known until the request has been fully processed.”
+    “Chunked encoding is useful when larger amounts of data are sent to the client and the total size of the response may not be known until the request has been fully processed.”
 Ref: [Mozilla.org: Transfer-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding)

 It can be used to serve large files generated on the fly.
 An example can be seen below.
 The length is in hexadecimal followed by the bytes "chunk".